paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	parent_head: HeadData,
 	/// The relay-chain block number this is in the context of.
 This informs the collator.
 	block_number: BlockNumber,
+	/// The MQC head for the DMQ.
+	///
+	/// The DMQ MQC head will be used by the validation function to authorize the downward messages
+	/// passed by the collator.
+	dmq_mqc_head: Hash,
 	/// The list of MQC heads for the inbound channels paired with the sender para ids.
 This
 	/// vector is sorted ascending by the para id and doesn't contain multiple entries with the same
 	/// sender.